 Turn ignition to the ON position and push the STORE button.

-To manually override the jack system in the event of a power failure: Refer to the LIPPERT manual in your three ring binder and follow the instructions.
+To manually override the jack system in the event of a power failure; Refer to the HWH manual in the Owner's Information Package and follow the instructions.
 Retract slides prior to storing jacks.
-Reverse order causes fault on kepad.
+Reverse order can cause fault on Control panel.